Grieve. Heal. Grow.

 About Comfort Zone Camp

 Comfort Zone Camp is a nonprofit 501(c)3 bereavement camp that transforms the lives of children who have experienced the death of a parent, sibling, or primary caregiver.
 The free camps include confidence building programs and age-based support groups that break the emotional isolation grief often brings.
 Comfort Zone Camps are offered to children 7-17, and are held year-round across the Country.
 We have offices in California, Massachusetts, New Jersey, and Virginia.

-Comfort Zone provides grieving children with a voice, a place and a community in which to heal, grow and lead more fulfilling lives.
+Comfort Zone helps grieving children discover their capacity to heal, grow and lead more fulfilling lives.

 Comfort Zone Camp offers partnership opportunities with organizations who share our mission and are interested in bringing our camp program and services to their local area.
 We offer four camp models, one day through four day overnight.
 Contact us to discuss bringing Comfort Zone Camp to you via a partnership.